 Our "Understanding ADHD" speaker meeting serves those who are raising, educating, and treating ADHD children and teens as well as ADHD adults.
 A typical meeting might include parents, grandparents or caregivers of ADHD children, adults with ADHD, partners of adults with ADHD, educators, clinicians, child development specialists, and ADHD professionals.
 We unite unite to learn, connect, and discuss the challenges and solutions of living with ADHD.
 Meetings are hosted once per month (August - May) at 7:00 pm at Bridges Academy in Studio City.
 Adults and teens (13+, accompanied by an adult family member) are welcome.
 Childcare is not provided.

 Adults (18+) with ADHD and those who are undiagnosed, but have executive function challenges, are invited to come together for support in a judgement-free environment.
 Some of us were diagnosed as children and others only recently.
 Some choose medication while others cannot or do not.
 Regardless of our differences, we come together united by our diagnosis, to speak directly with others like us who truly understand the experience of living firsthand with ADHD.
 During meetings we reflect on and share about the challenges of living with ADHD, set meaningful goals with group encouragement, and work to improve our lives.
 Between meetings, the group connects via its own private ONLINE group where support can be accessed 24/7 all year long.
-Our meeting format was developed in partnership with ADHD advocate and speaker Jessica McCabe of HowtoADHD.com.
+We are grateful to ADHD advocate Jessica McCabe of How to ADHD for being instrumental in helping our chapter start this group in 2018.
 Meetings are hosted one Sunday afternoon per month at 4:30 pm at The Legacy Center in Woodland Hills.

 Join our local online support community to share and contribute 24/7.
 We offer two communities -- "Parents & Caregivers" and "Adults with ADHD".
 Find support among friends between our face-to-face meetings